prashant-shukla/healthdeskplus/AI_FEATURES_SETUP.md

 3. **Check API key restrictions** - ensure the API key allows requests from your production server's IP address

+4. **Production mode**: The service automatically uses direct API calls in production environment instead of the Google Translate client

-4. **Fallback mechanism**: The service now includes a fallback to direct API calls if the Google Translate client fails
+5. **Fallback mechanism**: The service includes a fallback to direct API calls if the Google Translate client fails

+#### 2.3.
+Google Translate Client Issues in Production
+**Error**: `"Translation service not available"` - Google Translate client not available

+**Solution**:
+- The service now automatically detects production environment and uses direct API calls
+- No need to install Google Translate client in production
+- Direct API calls are more reliable in production environments
+- Both translation and language detection work via direct API calls

 #### 3. Credentials file errors
 - Make sure the Google Cloud Vision credentials file exists